cndjonno/AWS-Serverless-Infrastructure-as-Code-Exercise/README.md

  - H: Make code for the lambda function to run (use your previous JSON response lambda or make a simple hello world one).
  - J: Get all team members Added to CodersUK on Github

 Note: Realistically you'd want CircleCI to checkout the code, make the zip then upload it to S3.
-The zipping process is a little fiddly so I've left this as optional - it's really just icing on the cake so lets bake the cake first.
+The zipping process is actually overly fiddly so I've left this as optional - it's really just icing on the cake so lets bake the cake and not burn it first.
 Z - Make CircleCI ZIP the files as part of the build job and remove the zip file from the github repo.

 ## Whats next?